 Located on the ground floor, the restaurant’s glass-enclosed patio area, which is open year-round, has a clear view outside.
 In its entirety, the restaurant can accommodate up to 120 diners and has a spacious feel that is nevertheless able to deliver a private, conversational atmosphere.

-Lehtovaara has maintained its traditional look, avoiding the frequent updates to its setting that is common in restaurants, and the mood is classy without feeling dated.
+Lehtovaara has maintained its traditional look, keeping the mood classy without feeling dated.
 Soft natural light through the wide glass windows, simple flowers and foliage accents, and tables dressed in white linens feel traditional, pure and inviting.

 The sense of tradition extends to the crowd that frequents Lehtovaara, which is often comprised of locals who have been coming to the restaurant from generation to generation.